halserach/wp-password-argon-two/README.md

 ## Goal

-Replace WordPress' [phpass](http://openwall.com/phpass) hasher with Argon2i hashing and SHA-512 HMAC.
+Replace WordPress' [phpass](http://openwall.com/phpass) hasher with Argon2i hashing and Blake2b.

 Adopted from [Mozilla secure coding guidelines](https://wiki.mozilla.org/WebAppSec/Secure_Coding_Guidelines#Password_Storage):

-* Passwords stored in a database should using the hmac+argon2i function.
+* Passwords stored in a database should using the blake2b+argon2i function.
+* Blake2b hash is generated using function from libsodium

-The purpose of HMAC and Argon2i storage is as follows:
+The purpose of Blake2b and Argon2i storage is as follows:

 * Argon2i provides a hashing mechanism which can be configured to consume sufficient time to prevent brute forcing of hash values even with many computers
 * Argon2i can be easily adjusted at any time to increase the amount of work and thus provide protection against more powerful systems
-* The nonce(pepper) for the HMAC value is designed to be stored on the file system and not in the databases storing the password hashes.
+* The nonce(pepper) for the Blake2b value is designed to be stored on the file system and not in the databases storing the password hashes.
 In the event of a compromise of hash values due to SQL injection, the nonce(pepper) will still be an unknown value since it would not be compromised from the file system.
 This significantly increases the complexity of brute forcing the compromised hashes considering both Argon2i and a large unknown nonce(pepper) value
-* The HMAC operation is simply used as a secondary defense in the event there is a design weakness with Argon2i that could leak information about the password or aid an attacker
+* The Blake2b operation is simply used as a secondary defense in the event there is a design weakness with Argon2i that could leak information about the password or aid an attacker

 ## Magic Moments